aheuillet/Vicon-ROS2/README.md

 Recommanded OS : Ubuntu 18.04 LTS (Bionic Beaver)

+If you are using the recommanded OS precised above, you can simply run the `install_ubuntu_bionic.sh` to install all dependencies.
+Otherwise, follow these instructions :

 First, make sure that you have installed the latest version of ROS2 (Dashing Diademata).
 If not, follow the instructions at [the ROS2 website](https://index.ros.org/doc/ros2/Installation/Dashing/).